NURS FPX 6030 Assessment 2 Problem Statement (PICOT)

 • Evaluation Criteria

 It is therefore possible to conclude that the SPPB is a valid tool for assessing the function of the lower limbs among elderly persons.
 The probes contain chair stand, gait speed, and standing balance inspections.
-A significant difference in the results of the SPPB scores among the total physical function of the intervention group and the control group will reveal an effectiveness of the intervention mobility and strength gain.
+A significant difference in the results of the SPPB scores among the total physical function of the intervention group and the control group will reveal the effectiveness of the intervention mobility and strength gain.

 Time Estimate